vaibhav18matere/books/README.md

  - It’s easy to act—to just dive in.
 It’s harder to stop, to pause, to think: No, I’m not sure I need to do that yet.
 I’m not sure I am ready.

+### 23rd FEB => CIRCUMSTANCES HAVE NO CARE FOR OUR FEELINGS

+- “You shouldn’t give circumstances the power to rouse anger, for they don’t care at all.”

+### 24th FEB => THE REAL SOURCE OF HARM

+- If that same event happened to us at different points in our lifetime, we might have very different reactions.